-A signal conductor together with its return path is called a transmission line.
+A transmission line is a series of conductors, often but not necessarily two, used to guide electromagnetic energy from one place to the other [5.3].
 It's that simple.
-The more complicated part is the math behind it (Maxwell's equations), because we do no longer consider a conductor a lumped element (e.g. a simple R-L series circuit) where current flows.
-Rather more, we consider the signal conductor and its return path as transmission line through which an electromagnetic field is moved from one point to another.
-Transmission lines are characterized or described by its characteristic impedance.
+The more complicated part is the math behind it (Maxwell's equations) because we do no longer consider a conductor as a lumped element (e.g. a simple R-L series circuit to emulate an electrical interconnection).
+Rather, we consider the signal conductor as a transmission line through which an electromagnetic field is moved from one point to another.
+Transmission lines are characterized or described by their characteristic impedance Z0.

-Stripline: Transmission line where the signal conductor is on a PCB embedded between two signal return path conductors (e.g. ground or power supply plane).
+Stripline.
+Transmission line where the signal conductor is embedded between two signal return path conductors (e.g. ground or power supply plane) on a PCB.

 When to consider a signal path as a transmission line?